-Mandatory spending is currently estimated to be $2.739 trillion for FY 2019.
+Mandatory spending is estimated to be $5.2 trillion for FY 2021.
 The two largest mandatory programs are Social Security and Medicare.
-That's 62 percent of all federal spending.
-It's also three times more than the military budget.
+That's 25% of all federal spending, two times more than the military budget.

 At first, there were more healthy workers paying into the fund than retirees taking benefits.
 This allowed Social Security to also provide training and funds to the blind and disabled in the Supplemental Security program.

-Medicare Part B, the Supplementary Medical Insurance program and Part D, the new drug benefit.
-Payroll taxes and premiums cover only 57 percent of benefits.
-The remaining 43 percent is financed from general tax revenues.
+- Medicare Part B, the Supplementary Medical Insurance Program, and Part D, the new drug benefit.
+Payroll taxes and premiums cover only 57% of benefits.
+The remaining 43% is financed from general tax revenues.

-Medicaid costs will be $412 billion in FY 2019.
-Medicaid provides health care to those with low incomes.
+Medicaid costs will be $521 billion in FY 2021.
+The program provides health care to those with low incomes.
 It's funded by general revenue from both the federal and state governments.
 It is administered by the states.

 Other Mandatory Programs

 There's also unemployment benefits for those who were laid off.
-Student Loans help create a more highly skilled work force.
-Other retirement and disability programs are for those who were former federal employees.
+Student loans help create a more highly skilled workforce.
+The other retirement and disability programs are for those who were former federal employees.
 These include civil servants, the Coast Guard, and the military.

 How Mandatory Spending Affects the U.S. Economy